Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Write a Successful Resume for your first job
+How to Write a Resume for your first job

-Here is an example of a sample resume for a prospective job-seeker who is just starting out:
+Here is an example of one resume sample for a first-time job seeker:

 Name: John Doe

-Contact Information: Contact number or email address LinkedIn profile
+Contact Information: Telephone number or email address LinkedIn profile

 Education:

-- Master of Science degree in marketing, XYZ University, Graduated May 2021
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Relevant classes: Market Research, Data Analysis and Consumer Behavior

 Experience: